Particular/docs.particular.net/nservicebus/operations/tuning.md

 ## Tuning concurrency

-NOTE: NServiceBus Version 5 and below will by default limit concurrency to `1` if not configured by the user
+NOTE: NServiceBus Version 5 and below will by default limit concurrency to `1` if not configured by the user.
+NOTE: NServiceBus Version 6 and up will by default limit concurrency to `100` if not configured by the user.

 Define a maximum concurrency setting that will make sure that no more messages than the specified value is ever being processed at the same time.
 Set this value to `1` to process messages sequentially.
 If not specified the transport will choose an optimal value.